welvet/SillyTavern-MessageSummarize/README.md

 - "Syntax Error: No number after minus sign in JSON at position X": update your koboldcpp, or try disabling "Request token probabilities".

 - Just updated and things are broken: try reloading the page.
-If that fails, you can try using the "/hard_reset" command, but it WILL DELETE YOUR PROFILES.
+If that fails, you can try using the "/hard_reset" command, but it WILL DELETE YOUR CONFIG PROFILES.

 - Summaries seem to be continuing the conversation rather than summarizing: probably an issue with your instruct template.
 Make sure you are using the correct template for your model, and make sure that system messages are properly distinct from user messages (the summaries use a system prompt).
 This can be caused by the "System same as user" checkbox in your instruct template settings, which will cause all system messages to be treated like a user - uncheck that.
+You can also try unchecking "Nest Message in Summary Prompt" in the settings - some models behave better with this off.

 - My jailbreak isn't working: You'll need to put the jailbreak in the summarization prompt if you want it to be included.